-The guiding principle is: transparency among those who need to know; confidentiality outside this group.
-No hard and fast guidance can be given but the following people should normally be considered as having a legitimate need to know:
+Information should only be shared among those who need to know.
+Although there are no hard and fast guidelines on this, usually the following people may be considered as having a legitimate need to know;

 - Incumbent/Senior Minister

 - WCP Safeguarding Officer

-- Church wardens
+- Church wardens (if appropriate)

-- Others with a specific role
+- Stewards (if appropriate)

 The Baptist Union's Safeguarding Adviser / Diocese of Oxford Safeguarding Adviser (as appropriate) should also be informed.
-The PCC/WCP will need to approve activities carried out in the church's name and must be informed of situations of possible risk though without naming individuals.